Few-Shot Segmentation via Cycle-Consistent Transformer

 In Table~\ref{tab:pascal} and Table~\ref{tab:coco}, we compare our method with other state-of-the-art few-shot segmentation approaches on Pascal-$5^i$ and COCO-$20^i$ respectively.
 It can be seen that our approach achieves new

 state-of-the-art performance on both Pascal-$5^i$ and COCO-$20^i$.
 Specifically, on Pascal-$5^i$, to make fair comparisons with other methods, we report results with both ResNet-50 and ResNet-101.
-Our CyCTR achieves 64.3\% and 66.6\% with ResNet-101 backbone for 1-shot and 5-shot, outperforming previous state-of-the-art results by significant margins of 3.5\% and 4.6\%, respectively.
-It is worth noting that different from the state-of-the-art PFENet~\cite{tian2020pfenet} that tends to degrade with ResNet-101, our method can obtain slight improvement with a larger backbone network.
+Our CyCTR achieves 64.0\% mIoU with ResNet-50 backbone and 63.7\% mIoU with ResNet-101 backbone for 1-shot segmentation, significantly outperforming previous state-of-the-art results by 3.2\% and 3.6\% respectively.
+For 5-shot segmentation, our CyCTR can even surpass state-of-the art methods by 5.6\% and 6.0\% mIoU when using ResNet-50 and ResNet-101 backbones respectively.
 For COCO-$20^i$ results in Table~\ref{tab:coco}, our method also outperforms other methods by a large margin due to the capability of the transformer to fit more complex data.
-Besides, Table~\ref{tab:fbiou} shows the comparison using FB-IoU on PASCAL-$5^i$ for 1-shot and 5-shot segmentation, our method also achieves the new state-of-the-art results.
+Besides, Table~\ref{tab:fbiou} shows the comparison using FB-IoU on PASCAL-$5^i$ for 1-shot and 5-shot segmentation, our method also obtains the state-of-the-art performance.